- The Ohio State University

 The work schedule is flexible in terms of the daily beginning and ending time.
 It is expected that at least 40 hours per week will be accomplished.

 This position requires successful completion of a criminal background check and drug and alcohol screening.

-Required: Doctorate degree; must be familiar with PCR, Immunoblotting, immunocytochemistry and immunohistochemistry plus basic molecular biology techniques.
+Required Qualifications: Doctorate degree or equivalent; must be familiar with PCR, Immunoblotting, immunocytochemistry, and immunohistochemistry plus basic molecular biology techniques.

 Desired Qualifications: Basic molecular biology and mouse husbandry experience.